 I’ve shared many tips on how to cook perfect fried rice in my other recipes, but for your convenience, here are some quick tips to follow:

-- Cook in high heat – A hot wok is the way to go for fried rice.
+- Cook it on high heat.
+A hot wok is the way to go for fried rice.
 If the wok is not hot enough, rice will start sticking everywhere.
 On the other hand, if you decide to use a non-stick frying pan, you want to keep the pan at a constant medium-high temperature.
 Overly high heat can ruin your pan, so keep the heat at a safe point but high enough to fry the rice.

-- Don’t be shy on oil – The layer of oil on a hot surface will form a non-stick coating on the wok, and ensure each rice grain gets even contact with the heat.
+- Don’t be shy with the oil.
+The layer of oil on a hot surface will form a non-stick coating on the wok, and ensure each rice grain gets even contact with the heat.

 - Get your ingredients and seasoning ready.
 Since you will be cooking on high heat, make sure all the ingredients are prepped and ready to toss in.

-Serve Vegetables as a Side for a Balanced Meal
+Serve a Vegetable Side for a Balanced Meal

 To round up the meal, you can always include a side of vegetables and soup with fried rice.
 I do not recommend adding vegetables to the chashu fried rice itself as they take away the texture.
 Instead, you could serve it with a side of blanched broccoli leafy greens, or pickled cucumbers.